What is special about this course?

 - Work placement/Volunteering (second year)

-Students will generally be working towards Level 1 and 2 units
+Students will generally be working towards Level 1, 2 or 3 units

 How will I study my course?